Remote desktops and visualization tools

 Warning

-Unless you are accessing from a remote desktop, all other connections will require the VPN to be active at all times, even if you are connected from an authorized center.
-This is because the connection is made to a private address and in order to access it, the connection must come through the VPN tunnel.
+To connect to the notebook you must have the VPN must be active, even if you are connected from an authorized center.
+This is because the connection is made to a private internal address that is only accessible from the VPN.